The Greatest Medieval Masoretic Pentateuch: The Lailashi Codex—the Crown of Georgian Jewry

 Professor Ori Z. Soltes, Professor of the Teaching of Jewish Civilization, Center for Jewish Civilization, Georgetown University, USA

-“It is truly a remarkable Hebrew Bible codex, not only for its intrinsic value as a Bible but also for its life story and career as a book.
+The Lailashi Codex is a truly remarkable Hebrew Bible manuscript, not only for its intrinsic value as a Bible but also for its life story and career as a book.
 The total story is fascinating and riveting.”

 Professor David Stern, Harry Starr Professor of Classical and Modern Hebrew and Jewish Literature, Professor of Comparative Literature at the Near Eastern Languages and Civilizations Department, Harvard University, USA